Practice-SpencerTower/DSAs/graphs.md

 ### Graph Traversal

-- It is important to understand how to visit every node via traversal before learning how to find a closest node in the graph
+- It is important to understand how to visit every node via traversal before learning how to find a closest node in a graph

 #### Graph vs Tree Traversal